Bicycling to Lake Wobegon

 Trip Tips: Lake Wobegon Trail

-The trail: It's 37 miles between St. Joseph (just west of St. Cloud off I-94) and Sauk Centre.
+The trail: It's 35 miles between St. Joseph (just off I-94, west of St. Cloud) and Sauk Centre.
 In St. Joseph, the trailhead is next to the water tower.
+Bicyclists coming from St. Cloud now can get onto the trail in Rivers Edge Park in Waite Park, where a three-mile section of new trail connects to St. Joseph.

 In the middle of the trail, there's a 9˝-mile spur from Albany to Holdingford, and from there the trail heads 13˝ miles north and across the Mississippi River to U.S. 10, where it connects to the gravel Soo Line Trail north of Royalton.